tsarkar23/escrow/Escrow - An introduction to DeFi in Solana .md

 ![](https://i.imgur.com/dsLNRO0.png)

 Note that all of the boxes in the above figure are [accounts](https://docs.solana.com/developing/programming-model/accounts).
 The blue, white, and yellow boxes are respectively user account, token account, and mint account.
 As mentioned before, in data field of a token account there are references to the user-space owner and also the mint account.
 The arrows coming out of token accounts are showing this references.
-Also note that the system-space owner of the token accounts and mint accounts is Token Program and the system-space owner of the user account is System Proram.
+Also note that the system-space owner of the token accounts and mint accounts is Token Program and the system-space owner of the user account is System Program.